-How to dispose of a bamboo toothbrush properly.
+How to recycle a bamboo toothbrush properly.
 A full step-by-step guide – plus ways to upcycle a toothbrush!

 I been using bamboo toothbrushes for the past couple of years now, and have loved it!
 Brushing my pearly whites knowing I’m not contributing to the ever-increasing piles of landfill is a good feeling.
 Plus, pairing my eco-friendly toothbrush with my DIY all natural toothpaste is like a double whammy!
 No chemicals.
 No plastics.